 You've found the blog of Leighly G Penrod (better known as Lee Penrod).
 Over the years I've helped thousands of people with technology questions.
 I started this blog to share some of the problems I've personally solved, and to act as a place to put bits of new articles before they are ready for release.

-If you are not familiar with my prior work, please check out these popular guides I have written-
+If you are not familiar with my prior work, feel free to see these popular guides I have written-

 |How to Install Front USB 3.0 Connections|